toncho11/SPARK_examples/README.md

 * `call sethome.bat` (part of this repository, needs to be edited before calling it)
 * `python pyspark_test.py` (alternatively you can use `%SPARK_HOME%\bin\spark-submit.cmd pyspark_test.py` to execute a Python script)

 If nothing happens first check if you are really using python from your environment.

-See below for a common error [cannot access class sun.nio.ch.DirectBuffer](https://stackoverflow.com/questions/73465937/apache-spark-3-3-0-breaks-on-java-17-with-cannot-access-class-sun-nio-ch-direct).
+See below for the explanation of common error [cannot access class sun.nio.ch.DirectBuffer](https://stackoverflow.com/questions/73465937/apache-spark-3-3-0-breaks-on-java-17-with-cannot-access-class-sun-nio-ch-direct).

 # Usage notes
 * In each script you need to modify the following line: `findspark.init("C:\\Work\\spark-3.2.1-bin-hadoop3.2\\")` to point to your Spark home folder.